Gravel Cycling Strade Bianche

 Your tour starts with a circular ride from Pienza.

-Spring brings red poppy blossoms to the vibrant green wheat fields of Tuscany, and nowhere is the bloom more brilliant than the hills of the Val d’Orcia, a UNESCO World Heritage Site.
 As we pedal through these corridors of proud cypress trees, the scenery may look familiar from such films as Gladiator and The English Patient.
 Follow the gravel tracks off the beaten path through a timeless slice of Tuscany.
 You’ll come to Montepulciano, the jewel of southern Tuscany, full of Renaissance palaces.
-After relaxing a while, you will face a incredible breathtaking yet challenge gravel section that bring you to Monticchiello, the quintessential Tuscan hill town.
+After relaxing a while, you will face an incredible breathtaking yet challenge gravel section that brings you to Monticchiello, the quintessential Tuscan hill town.

-back in the valley, next destination is Bagno Vignoni, a thermal spa town that dates back to Roman times, Madonna di Vita Leta chapel is on the way back to Pienza
+Back in the valley, next destination is Bagno Vignoni, a thermal spa town that dates back to Roman times, Madonna di Vita Leta chapel is on the way back to Pienza

 Distance 51 km +872 m / -875 m